gummyworm/monster/docs/linker.md

 look for to set up the MEMORY and SEGMENTS prior to linking the object files.

 #### EXAMPLE
-Below is a simple example of the link configuration file format
+Below is a simple example to demonstrate the link configuration file format

 ```
 MEMORY [